 Friday, June 2

-6 PM – Reception for Artist of the Month John F. Simon
+6 PM – Reception for Artist of the Month John F. Simon, Jr.

 7 PM to 8 PM – GALLERY TALK

-Drawing Your Own Path is an account of how visual artist John Simon’s daily drawing discipline became a meditation practice, and how that meditation illuminated his creative source.
-A practical guidebook full of Simon's own art, Drawing Your Own Path offers meditators an alternative path to ‘just sitting’ and offers artists a way to mindfully examine and deepen the source of their creative ideas.
+Drawing Your Own Path is an account of how visual artist John F. Simon Jr.’s daily drawing discipline became a meditation practice, and how that meditation illuminated his creative source.
+A practical guidebook full of Simon Jr.'s own art, Drawing Your Own Path offers meditation practitioners an alternative path to ‘just sitting’ and offers artists a way to mindfully examine and deepen the source of their creative ideas.
 Readers are guided through thirty–three meditation and drawing exercises, exploring concentrated looking, mindful sketching, and improvisational awareness, all designed to help practitioners discover the vast creativity within themselves and in their daily lives.